 My body of research and scholarly profile has been nationally recognized by a number of professional associations.
 In September 2015, I was named one of the International Literacy Association’s inaugural “30 Under 30” honorees.
 Later that year, I received the AERA Language and Social Processes special interest group's (SIG) Emerging Scholar Award.
-Most recently, I was named as an honorable mention for NCTE’s Promising Researcher Award.
-My dedication to the field, however, far extends beyond research and teaching.
+In 2017, my work was recognized with an honorable mention for NCTE’s Promising Researcher Award.
+Most recently, I was named a Concha Delgado Gaitan Presidential Fellow by the American Anthropological Association My dedication to the field, however, far extends beyond research and teaching.
 I also understand the importance of active service to the university, to the community, and to the profession.
 Across institutions, I mentored and advised a number of graduate students and also served on numerous departmental committees.

 Outside of broader university and department commitments, I have held numerous leadership roles for the American Educational Research Association.
 From 2013-2015, I was the acting chair of the student outreach and technology sub-committee for the Division G student executive committee.
 Currently, I am a program area chair (Area 10: Literacy, Media, and Technology) for the Literacy Research Association and serve on the Awards Committees for the Lavender Rhetorics Award (CCCC) and AERA’s Writing and Literacies SIG.I am also a reviewer for several national conferences and peer-reviewed journals in educational research.
 These experiences exemplify my longstanding commitments to mentoring and professional service.
 For more information, please see my vitae.